NN-Project-2/Emotion-TTS-Emebddings/README.md

 ## 4. Integration with End-to-End TTS

 The extracted **emotion embeddings** are integrated into both **VITS** and **GPT-based TTS** architectures to enable controllable emotional speech synthesis while preserving linguistic content and speaker identity.
-The **Emotion Encoder** processes acoustic attributes including fundamental frequency (F₀), energy, duration, and timbre to generate a continuous emotion embedding \( z_{emo} \).
+The **Emotion Encoder** processes acoustic attributes including fundamental frequency ($F_0$), energy, duration, and timbre to generate a continuous emotion embedding $z_{emo}$.
 This embedding is explicitly disentangled from content and speaker representations and projected into a shared latent space compatible with downstream TTS models.
-Emotional intensity is controlled using a **global scalar α**, which acts as a multiplicative factor over the embedding vector:
+Emotional intensity is controlled using a **global scalar $\alpha$**, which acts as a multiplicative factor over the embedding vector:

-\[
+$$
 \tilde{z}_{emo} = \alpha \cdot z_{emo}
-\]
+$$

-Here, α is a **continuous real-valued parameter** representing the overall magnitude of emotional deviation from a speaker’s neutral baseline.
-Increasing α amplifies all emotion-related features encoded in the latent space, including pitch variance, energy dynamics, and spectral timbre, without changing the direction of \( z_{emo} \), which preserves the emotional type (e.g., happy, sad, angry).
+Here, $\alpha$ is a **continuous real-valued parameter** representing the overall magnitude of emotional deviation from a speaker's neutral baseline.
+Increasing $\alpha$ amplifies all emotion-related features encoded in the latent space, including pitch variance, energy dynamics, and spectral timbre, without changing the direction of $z_{emo}$, which preserves the emotional type (e.g., happy, sad, angry).
 This design enables **continuous and monotonic control** of emotional strength, which is crucial for zero-shot, cross-lingual, and low-resource TTS scenarios where discrete intensity labels are unavailable.

-To achieve **fine-grained control**, a dimension-wise modulation vector \( \mathbf{r} \) is applied alongside α:
+To achieve **fine-grained control**, a dimension-wise modulation vector $\mathbf{r}$ is applied alongside $\alpha$:

-\[
+$$
 \tilde{z}_{emo} = \alpha \cdot (\mathbf{r} \odot z_{emo})
-\]
+$$

-Here, \( \mathbf{r} \) selectively scales subspaces of the embedding corresponding to specific acoustic cues such as F₀, energy, or spectral envelope, allowing independent modulation of pitch, loudness, and timbre.
-This combination of α and \( \mathbf{r} \) ensures both **global emotional intensity control** and **local, feature-specific adjustments**, giving highly flexible control over synthesized speech expressivity.
+Here, $\mathbf{r}$ selectively scales subspaces of the embedding corresponding to specific acoustic cues such as $F_0$, energy, or spectral envelope, allowing independent modulation of pitch, loudness, and timbre.
+This combination of $\alpha$ and $\mathbf{r}$ ensures both **global emotional intensity control** and **local, feature-specific adjustments**, giving highly flexible control over synthesized speech expressivity.

 ---

 ## 4.1 VITS Architecture

-In the **VITS architecture**, the scaled emotion embedding \( \tilde{z}_{emo} \) conditions the flow-based prior and decoder while remaining disentangled from the **Content Encoder**, which extracts speaker- and prosody-invariant linguistic features.
-The **variance adaptor** normalizes F₀, energy, and duration relative to speaker-specific baselines, so that α directly modulates **deviations from neutral prosody** rather than absolute acoustic values.
-During training, the Emotion Encoder is frozen, and VITS components learn to reconstruct mel-spectrograms conditioned on \( \tilde{z}_{emo} \), enabling precise and stable emotion control.
-The effect of α is validated by running **controlled inference experiments**, where α is varied while keeping content, speaker embedding, and random seed fixed.
-Objective evaluation measures monotonic changes in F₀ variance, energy range, and duration spread, confirming that α consistently amplifies expressivity without distorting content or speaker identity.
-Subjective evaluation is conducted using **Mean Opinion Score (MOS)** tests, where listeners rate emotional intensity and naturalness across different α values.
-Results show a perceptually linear and stable increase in emotional strength as α increases, with no artifacts or speaker leakage, confirming that α provides a **reliable and interpretable control parameter** for VITS-based TTS.
+In the **VITS architecture**, the scaled emotion embedding $\tilde{z}_{emo}$ conditions the flow-based prior and decoder while remaining disentangled from the **Content Encoder**, which extracts speaker- and prosody-invariant linguistic features.
+The **variance adaptor** normalizes $F_0$, energy, and duration relative to speaker-specific baselines, so that $\alpha$ directly modulates **deviations from neutral prosody** rather than absolute acoustic values.
+During training, the Emotion Encoder is frozen, and VITS components learn to reconstruct mel-spectrograms conditioned on $\tilde{z}_{emo}$, enabling precise and stable emotion control.
+The effect of $\alpha$ is validated by running **controlled inference experiments**, where $\alpha$ is varied while keeping content, speaker embedding, and random seed fixed.
+Objective evaluation measures monotonic changes in $F_0$ variance, energy range, and duration spread, confirming that $\alpha$ consistently amplifies expressivity without distorting content or speaker identity.
+Subjective evaluation is conducted using **Mean Opinion Score (MOS)** tests, where listeners rate emotional intensity and naturalness across different $\alpha$ values.
+Results show a perceptually linear and stable increase in emotional strength as $\alpha$ increases, with no artifacts or speaker leakage, confirming that $\alpha$ provides a **reliable and interpretable control parameter** for VITS-based TTS.

 <p align="center">
   <img src="Architecture/2o.png" alt="VITS Architecture" width=400>